jackBonadies/SeekerAndroid/README.md

+## note
+This repo is a clone of [xarantolus/fdroid](https://github.com/xarantolus/fdroid), filtered (via git-filter-repo's clean-ignore filter) to remove all app-specific commits

 # fdroid
 This repository hosts an [F-Droid](https://f-droid.org/) repo for my apps.
 This allows you to install and update apps very easily.